Coralline algae: Sloughing

+Relation to humans

+The first coralline alga recognized as a living organism was probably Corallina in the 1st century AD.
+In 1837, Rodolfo Amando Philippi recognized coralline algae were not animals, and he proposed the two generic names Lithophyllum and Lithothamnion as Lithothamnium.

 Economic importance

 Because of their calcified structure, coralline algae have a number of economic uses.

-Some harvesting of maërl beds that span several thousand kilometres off the coast of Brazil takes place.
-These beds contain as-yet undetermined species belonging to the genera Lithothamnion and Lithophyllum.
+Harvesting of maërl beds off the coast of Brazil occurs.
+These beds, spanning several thousand kilometres, contain as-yet undetermined species belonging to the genera Lithothamnion and Lithophyllum.